2.75 GPA, 3-4 semesters of college-level Spanish

 This semester-length program (fall or spring) is designed for intermediate or low-advanced level students of Spanish interested in rapidly improving their language skills and in acquiring an understanding of the Spanish culture and its artistic, literary, historical or political traditions.
 Students' linguistic and cross-cultural development is enhanced by participation in community life, volunteer work, field trips and housing with Spanish-speakers in homestays.
 This program is administered by the Council on International Educational Exchange (CIEE), on behalf of a consortium of which the University of Iowa is a member.
 UI participants on the program join a group of approximately 70 students from other U.S. colleges and universities.

-The romantic city of Seville, the capital of Andalusia, was one of the last footholds of the great Moorish empire that ruled the Iberian Peninsula.
-It is home to the dashing Don Juan, the ingenious barber of Seville, and the tempestuous Carmen.
-The great Renaissance painters Velázquez and Murillo were born here, and Ferdinand and Isabel ruled Spain from the gilded royal apartments in the Alcazar Palace.
-Though the city carefully preserves its past, modern Seville is the commercial hub of Andalusia.
-For a city of fewer than 800,000 people, Seville offers and amazing choice of cultural activities, from flamenco theaters to classical, pop, and jazz concerts.
-Life is lived in the outdoor cafés, tapas bars, and a vast array of restaurants throughout the city.
+Capital of Andalucia, Sevilla (or Seville in English) was one of the last footholds of the Moorish empire that ruled the Iberian Peninsula.
+It is home to the ingenious barber of Seville and the tempestuous Carmen.
+The great Renaissance painters Velasquez and Murillo were born here, and Ferdinand and Isabel ruled Spain from the royal apartments in the Alcazar Palace.
+Though the city preserves its past, modern Sevilla is the commercial hub of Andalucia.
+For a city of fewer than 800,000, Seville offers an amazing variety of cultural activities, monuments and local gastronomy that is sure to delight any visitor.

-Students must have completed a minimum of three and no more than four semesters of college-level Spanish (or equivalent) and have a minimum grade point average of 2.75 (4.0 scale).
-Students must have a valid passport at the time of application.
+Students must have completed a minimum of three and no more than four semesters of college-level Spanish (or equivalent) and have a minimum GPA of 2.75.

 The online application for the spring session of this program will be available from 8/1 to 9/20.
 Any supplemental materials are due to the study abroad office one week later.